TotallyInformation/alternate-node-red-installer/templates/master/README.md

 2. Make sure that Node.js is at least at version 8.16.0 (LTS) or above.
 3. For ease of use, install this package globally with `npm install -g alternate-node-red-installer`.
 You may need to use a command line with elevated rights (`sudo` on Linux).

+> NB: You can use `nrinstall` as a command shortcut for `alternate-node-red-installer` 😁

 Now, from any command line, you should be able to run the following:

 ```